parvezs27/Tableau_Sales_Dashboards/README.md

 ## Histogram and Weekly Trends for Sales and Top 10 Customers by Profit

-To show the customer distribution, since we are talking aboout two measures 1) Count of customers and 2) Count of orders, we have to use an LOD (level of detail) expression to generate the bins for the histogram and find the total number of orders for each customer for the current year.
+To show the customer distribution, since we are talking about two measures 1) Count of customers and 2) Count of orders, we have to use an LOD (level of detail) expression to generate the bins for the histogram and find the total number of orders for each customer for the current year.
 The LOD expression used is below.

 ```
 { FIXED [CY Customers]: COUNTD([CY Orders])}